Printable Paper Ornaments

-Now you have these amazing DIY Christmas Book Page Paper Rosettes ready to glitter your Christmas! 🙂 I love how they are classy, but also delicate and almost ethereal!
+Now you have these amazing Printable Paper Ornaments ready to glitter your Christmas!
+I love how they are classy, but also delicate and almost ethereal!
 I now call them my beautiful winter flowers, because their chic decorative borders make them look like flowers, don’t you think?

 And because of their neutral color, they are basically suitable for any decor!
 You can create a small vignette with other neutral Christmas decorations – white tree ornaments, greenery or other small branches, even some old books or book pages.

 Or you can go for a more classic Christmas look and include some red Christmas tree ornaments, more greenery, even simple or painted pine cones!
 Now I’m thinking you could also use walnuts, cinnamon sticks, dried orange slices, some Christmasy ribbon – just experiment and create something you love!

 You could also punch a hole in your Printable Paper Ornaments and hang them as ornaments in your Christmas tree!
 Or why not use them to decorate last minute Christmas gifts!?
 There are so many choices here!

 I hope you’ll give this project a try, it’s quite easy to make once you get into the creative mood!
 Don’t forget to involve your loved ones and have fun while creating these beauties … and some beautiful memories together!